 The experimental phase of trying everything on offer straight after your diagnosis is all well and good, but after a few months, its time to return to normal food!
 Not just because of your wallet & waistline, but also because all of this extra, sugary food probably isn’t going to help your bloating.

 17. Plan ahead.

-One of my most like quotes on Instagram: “you know you’re gluten free when you have at least 5 cereal bars on your person at any one time”.
+One of my most liked quotes on Instagram: “you know you’re gluten free when you have at least 5 cereal bars on your person at any one time”.
 Just make sure you’re ontop of where you’re going, what you’ll be eating and if you need to take your own bits!!

 18. Eating out.

 I could write LOADS of tips (infact I have in my Tips for Eating Out!!), but the short version:

-- 1) call ahead & 2) don’t be afraid to ask lots of questions when you’re there – check they use seperate fryers etc.
+- 1) call ahead & 2) don’t be afraid to ask lots of questions when you’re there – check they use separate fryers etc.